 Left untreated, depression is exceedingly hazardous for senior loved ones.
 It is the leading risk factor for suicide, which has been continuously rising in the United States

-To address the growing concerns surrounding senior citizens and mental health, At-Home Care Company recommends the following:
+To address the growing concerns surrounding mental health in senior citizens, At-Home Care Company, providers of home health services in Des Moines and the surrounding areas, recommends the following:

 - Watch for warning signs.
 Look out for feelings of guilt, hopelessness, helplessness, pessimism, irritability, or worthlessness, loss of interest in enjoyable activities, modifications to eating or sleeping habits, fatigue, or struggles to concentrate and remember details, and particularly if there are any thoughts of suicide expressed.

 - Consult with the senior’s physician as quickly as possible.
 Explain the signs you are noticing and arrange for a consultation for a physical and mental health assessment.
 The physician can assess if your loved one is experiencing depression or any other underlying condition that mimics depression, review medications for any potential side effects, and recommend an appropriate treatment plan.

 - Most significantly, never ignore any suicidal thoughts or tendencies.
 A senior who mentions suicide as a way to relieve the pain he or she is going through should always be taken seriously, and prompt medical attention should always be sought.
 The National Suicide Prevention Lifeline can provide further, confidential advice: 800-273-8255.

 At-Home Care Company’s professional in-home care services can help brighten everyday life for seniors in lots of ways.
 Our cheerful, compassionate care companions are always available to spend quality time with older adults, engaging in conversations, enjoyable outings, games, puzzles, hobbies, reminiscing, and more, according to each person’s specific interests.